hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/box_face_set.rst

 =============

 Front Faces Only
-   Only draw face sets on the front side of faces.
+   Only creates a mask on the faces that face towards the view.